sanderslab/magellanmapper/README.md

 ### Installation on Windows

-Currently Clrbrain uses many Bash scripts, which require Cygwin or more recently Windows Subsystem for Linux (WSL) to run.
-Theoretically Clrbrain most likely could run without them, which we will need to test.
+Currently MagellanMapper uses many Bash scripts, which require Cygwin or more recently Windows Subsystem for Linux (WSL) to run.
+Theoretically MagellanMapper most likely could run without them, which we will need to test.

 In the meantime, here are instructions for either Linux-like layer:

 #### WSL

-After loading a WSL terminal, setup the Clrbrain environment using the same steps as for Mac.
+After loading a WSL terminal, setup the MagellanMapper environment using the same steps as for Mac.
 SimpleElastix can be built during or after the setup as above.

 Running in WSL requires setting up an X Server since WSL does not provide graphical support out of the box.
 In our experience, the easiest option is to use [MobaXTerm](https://mobaxterm.mobatek.net/), which supports HiDPI and OpenGL.